ho3einmolavi/Quarkino/README.md

 API documentation can be accessed through Swagger UI.
 Simply open the following URL in your browser: http://localhost:3000/swagger

 This will provide a user-friendly interface to explore and test the API endpoints.

-## Deployment

-For production deployment, it is recommended to use a process manager like [PM2](https://pm2.keymetrics.io/) to manage and keep the application online.
-Ensure that your environment variables and configuration are properly set for production use.

-## Contributing

-Contributions to this project are welcome.
-Feel free to open issues or submit pull requests to improve the application.

-## License

-This project is licensed under the [MIT License](LICENSE).